 The recent AP story about the declassification of cold war Project Hexagon got me to thinking..

 © 2010 Bob Stockton.
-Adapted from 'Listening To Ghosts,' (Xlibris Press 2010) by Bob Stockton.
+Excerpted from 'Listening To Ghosts' (Xlibris Press) by Bob Stockton.
 All rights reserved.

 It was the winter of 1959 and our destroyer was docked at Pearl Harbor while shipyard workers and a few civilian contractors loaded some sophisticated electronic equipment and antennae aboard that was to be set up in a designated compartment aft on the 01 deck level.
 No one except the Captain, Exec, Ops and the Communications Officers knew what exactly this meant and they weren’t talking, at least not yet.
 Kivett, our lead petty officer said that he had heard we were being assigned a special surveillance mission somewhere along the Air Force Pacific Missile Range but didn’t know exactly what that mission would be.

 Rumors circulated wildly throughout the ship, each new rumor being more improbable than the last.
 Finally the Captain decided to put an end to the speculation running rampant throughout the ship and called for a briefing session in the wardroom for all officers and chiefs that would be involved and who would in turn brief those sailors with a “need to know” regarding the upcoming operation.
 The truth turned out to be almost as strange as some of the rumors swirling around the ship.